simon-brooke/the-great-game/doc/Organic_Quests.md

 My understanding is that what Wikipedia means by a 'syntax quest' is what one would normally call a puzzle.

 An escort quest is typically a request to take a specified non-player character safely through a dangerous area.
+It is thus very similar to a delivery quest, except that you are escorting a character rather than delivering an item.

 Combo quests are not, in my opinion, particularly relevant to the sorts of game we're discussing here.